FisherWY/Asus-B360i-Hackintosh-EFI/README_EN.md

 + Unable to shotdown -> Check "FixShutdown" in Clover Configurator
 + Sound card is not working properly -> Suspected to be a config.plist configuration issue, I solve it via https://hackintosher.com/guides/fix-asus-supremefx-s1220a-hackintosh-audio/
 + Onboard wired network card didn't work -> Should be built-in driver is not the latest  version
-+ Wireless network card didn't work -> Intel AC 9560 no relevant driver, this problem can't be sloved until now
++ Wireless network card didn't work -> (04-2021)Now we can use itlwn to solve this problem.
+In clover, the driver must be forced to load.